cyclus/cyclus/README.rst

 ******************************

-As explain previously, the Cyclus Core will not allow you to run simulation as ti does not include facilities.
-The Cyclus developper Team support the development of facility modules, Cycamore (Cyclus Additionnal Modules Repositiory), can be downloaded from
+As explain previously, the Cyclus Core will not allow you to run simulation as it does not include facilities.
+The Cyclus developper Team support the development of facility module, Cycamore (Cyclus Additionnal Modules Repositiory),which can be downloaded from the
 `GitHub Cyamore Repository <https://github.com/cyclus/cycamore>`_.